-The Bay Area is full of interesting activities and events all year round, but you’ve got to put some of these ideas on your calendar ASAP.
-We’ve got you covered for both indoor and outdoor activities both in San Francisco and nearby.
+Spring is around the corner and we just can’t wait!
+Read on for some of the best things to do this March in San Francisco and the Bay Area.
+You’ve got to put some of these ideas on your calendar ASAP — We’ve got you covered for both indoor and outdoor activities in San Francisco and surrounding areas.

 The immensely popular Candlelight concert series is putting on some great shows right now in San Francisco!
 Hear your favorite songs on strings including classics from Frank Sinatra and Queen, recent pop hits, and Vivaldi’s Four Seasons.
 Experience the magic of these intimate concerts by the light of thousands of flickering candles in venues like St. Ignatius Church, the InterContinental Hotel’s covered rooftop, and the Heron Arts Gallery.
 Get tickets now!